KENW (TV)

 KENW (channel 3) is a PBS member television station in Portales, New Mexico, United States.
-Owned by the Eastern New Mexico University, it is sister to NPR member station KENW-FM (89.5 FM).
+Owned by the Eastern New Mexico University, it is sister to NPR member station KENW-FM (89.5 MHz).
 Both stations share studios at the KENW Broadcast Center on South Avenue at the campus; the TV station's transmitter is located along State Road 88 (east of Portales).